English with Cooke

 This caused:

-Manual enrollment for every student
+Manual enrollment for every student.

-Frustration because users couldn’t access courses instantly
+Frustration because users couldn’t access courses instantly.

 My Solution

-Redesigned the post-purchase page with a clear headline and “Register Now” CTA
+Redesigned the post-purchase page with a clear headline and “Register Now” CTA.

-Removed confusing links from Thinkific landing page
+Removed confusing links from Thinkific landing page.

-Added a 3-step visual guide (Pay → Register → Start Learning)
+Added a 3-step visual guide (Pay → Register → Start Learning).

-Tested with new users — 100% registered successfully
+Tested with new users — 100% registered successfully.

-Final result
+♥️ Final result

-I built a site which allows Andy to have an automation process for new students and people who are buying his product.
+an automation process for new students and people who are buying his product.

-Created adaptive version for all type of devices
+Created adaptive version for all type of devices.

 I increased the comfort of usability and made it easy and pleasant for both the business and users to use.